adidahiya/scrobble-goggles/README.md

 scrobble goggles
 ==============

 It's an app that lets you take a photo of an album cover and scrobble it.
-You know, because
+You know, because you're too hipster to listen to digial music.
+No, only vinyl will do.

 Currently uses a image picker from your photo album, but this can be swapped for a camera view by changing one line of code in SCRTabViewController.